YuHengjie/yuhengjie.github.io/_pages/cv.md

 Education
 ======
-* 2019.09-2024.06: Ph.D student in Engineering,  College of Biosystems Engineering and Food Science, Zhejiang University,
+* 2019.09-2024.06: Ph.D student in Engineering,  College of Biosystems Engineering and Food Science,Zhejiang University
 * 2023.01-2024.01: Visiting Ph.D. student in Chemistry, Department of Chemistry, National University of Singapore

 Work experience